ASME-ground-robot/2021-22/microcontroller/Twist_Driver/README.md

 - if u wanna see the speed values (in m/s) run "rostopic echo /cmd_vel" in new terminal

 Note: dont test code while robot is on ground or else it might run off and crash unless you have a way to control the speed to stop it. test it by putting the robot on top of the wooden stands or something so the wheels can run freely in the air.

+Final Note (lol): If you haven't already, upload the custom motor drivers to arduino libraries to be able to use the arduino driving codes.